• Skip to primary navigation

 Facebooktwitterredditpinterestlinkedinmail

-Tagged With: comet, solar system
+Filed Under: Solar System comet, solar system

 Planet Roundup… and Comet Catalina Update

-December 30, 2015 By Brian Ventrudo Filed Under: Solar System
+December 30, 2015 by Brian Ventrudo Filed Under: Solar System

 Mercury in the southwestern sky about 45 minutes after local sunset on Dec.
 31, 2015.